 At first, Fermi’s group investigated spectroscopy and the Raman effect.
 But in the early 1930s it was clear that the study of the atomic nucleus was a much more promising research avenue.
 Aside from Fermi, according to Franco Rasetti, he and Amaldi were most convinced of it.
 Consequently, various members of the group temporarily went abroad to learn experimental techniques in nuclear physics.
 Latecomer D’Agostino, a southerner originally from Avellino, had worked at the Radium Institute, where Irene Curie, daughter of Marie Curie, and her husband Julot-Curie later (in 1934) bombarded light elements like aluminum with alpha particles, transforming the reactant’s atomic number and in the process, creating a radioactive nuclide.

 A few months earlier, and before international publication, Fermi’s group had developed the theory of beta decay, another mechanism that led to the increase of atomic number and hence to the age-old alchemist dream of transmuting elements.
 In fact, one of the members, Majorana(Maiorana in Italian) had proposed the existence of the neutron before Chadwick’s discovery.
-Unlike the others, he had not ignored the overall +1 spin of the nitrogen nucleus, which could not result from what was presumed to be an odd sum of nuclear particles ( an assumed 14 positives plus 7 negatively charged intranuclear negative particles.).
-Majorana even realized that there had to be some unknown strong force holding the nuclear particles together.
+Unlike the others, he had not ignored the overall integral spin of the nitrogen nucleus(as opposed to one that’s a multiple of ½).
+A whole number spin could not result from what was presumed to be an odd sum of nuclear particles ( an assumed 14 positives plus 7 negatively charged intranuclear negative particles. ) Majorana even realized that there had to be some unknown strong force holding the nuclear particles together.
 But despite Fermi’s urging, the brilliant but unambitious Majorana refused to publish his ideas.
 And although the antineutrino formed by beta decay wasn’t detected until decades later, the Via Panisperna boys included the particle in their beta decay theory to secure the energy, momentum and spin conservations involved in the transformation of neutron to proton.

 They made two fundamental contributions to understanding beta decay and neutrinos.
 (1) Fermi, with the help of others, developed the golden rule ( an ironic name, given what eventually happened to the citizens of Hiroshima and Nagasaki) which applies to atomic transitions in their original field of study, spectroscopy, and to nuclear decay.
 The rule relates the likelihood of a transition to the coupling strengths between final and initial states (Matrix element) and to the number of ways that such a transition can occur (final states’ density).